davisjustinw/cooktree/dev_log.md

 * list recipes and contributions on connection show page
 * what does authorization look like for different users
-* clear error when routing to new page

 # User Stories
 [x] User can sign up